RBI Grade B Syllabus 2026: Updated Exam Pattern for Phase 1, 2 & Interview

 6. Indian Economy Post-1991 – Industry, Indian Economy Post-1991 – Services, Indian Economy Post-1991 – External Sector

-3. Public Finance and Macroeconomic Framework
+3. Public Finance and Macroeconomic Policy Frameworks

 1. Public Expenditure and Receipts